-The maximum monthly earnings for contribution calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate contributions are 70,000 ouguiyas.

-Contributions are paid monthly by employers with 20 or more employees or quarterly by employers with 1 to 19 employees.
+Employers with 20 or more employees pay contributions monthly; employers with one to 19 employees pay quarterly.

 Old-age pension: Age 60 (men) or age 55 (women) with at least 20 years of coverage, including at least 60 months of contributions in the last 10 years (including contributions made under the previous program).
-The pensionable age is reduced by 5 years if the insured is prematurely aged.
+The pensionable age is reduced by five years if the insured is prematurely aged.
 Employment must cease.